galaxyproject/galaxy-hub/src/GalaxyUpdates/2014_09/index.md

 * [Using galaxy-P to leverage RNA-Seq for the discovery of novel protein variations](http://bit.ly/1AV6hP5), by Gloria Sheynkman, James Johnson, Pratik Jagtap, *et al.;* *BMC Genomics,* Vol. 15, No. 1.
 (22 August 2014), 703, doi:10.1186/1471-2164-15-703

-* [Integrating UIMA with Alveo, a human communication science virtual laboratory](http://bit.ly/1zkQwhL), by Dominique Estival, Steve Cassidy, Karin Verspoor, Andrew !MacKinlay, and Denis Burnham; *Proceedings of the Workshop on Open Infrastructures and Analysis Frameworks for HLT*, pages 12–22, Dublin, Ireland, August 23rd 2014.
+* [Integrating UIMA with Alveo, a human communication science virtual laboratory](http://bit.ly/1zkQwhL), by Dominique Estival, Steve Cassidy, Karin Verspoor, Andrew MacKinlay, and Denis Burnham; *Proceedings of the Workshop on Open Infrastructures and Analysis Frameworks for HLT*, pages 12–22, Dublin, Ireland, August 23rd 2014.

 The new papers were tagged in many different areas: